hurtigruten/enzo/README.md

 * **--config** (Optional and defaults to "./cacheConfig.json", can be set to "./cacheConfigPartial.json" for caching the smaller data set)
 * **--host** (Optional and defaults to "remote", can be set to "local".
 Determines where Bizlogic is available, localhost should be used in Production)

-From your favorite command line run: ```deno run --allow-read --allow-net mod.ts --config "./samples/sampleCacheConfig.json"```
+From your favorite command line run: ```deno run --allow-read --allow-net singleRun.ts --config "./samples/sampleCacheConfig.json"```

 PS: In a Production environment it is recommended to bundle all dependencies.
 Todo this (from powershell), add an environment flag: ```$env:DENO_DIR="./deno_cache"```;
 The flag can also be added on a system level if desired using ```setx /M```